extraordy/rh-sso-docs/InstallConfig.md

 The domain controller will consume the `host-master.xml` file.

-After the domain controller slave host can be started.
+After the domain controller, slave host can be started.
 If the hosts reside on separate machines (most common scenario) an AS user belonging to the **ManagementRealm** security realm must be created and its credentials added in the `host-slave.xml` config file.
 This is **NOT** a RH-SSO user but a JBoss EAP